ericdagenais/GPUImage-RubyMotion-Example/README.md

-# A GPUImage Ruby Motion Example
+# A GPUImage RubyMotion Example

 An example to demonstrate the use of [GPUImage][GI] with [RubyMotion][RM].
 This is based on the example from the Indie Ambitions blog article [Learning OpenGL with GPUImage][IA].